APPLY

 What is the structure of the on-campus program?

-Students take a total of 10 CUs either full- or part-time to complete the NPL degree.
-Four CUs come from the NPL Core Courses, four CUs come from the NPL Elective Courses, and 2 CUs can be Penn Electives.
-On-campus students may take online courses.
+Students take a total of 10 course units (CUs) either full or part time to complete the NPL degree.
+Four CUs come from the NPL core courses, four CUs come from the NPL elective courses, and 2 CUs can be Penn electives.
+On-campus students may take some online courses.

 What is the structure of the online program?